-RealtimeCRM allows you to attach documents to a variety of records including Companies, Contacts, Projects, Tasks, and Purchase Orders.
+RealtimeCRM allows you to attach documents to a variety of records including Companies, Contacts, Projects and Tasks.
 You can take documents from any cloud-based platform, such as Google Drive, Dropbox, Box, OneDrive or any URL.

 Think of this tool as an electronic paperclip, keeping all relevant notes and other important documents attached to your records so you always have the relevant information to hand plus you can add as many documents as you wish to a record.

 RealtimeCRM doesn’t simply attach documents to records but also has the same access settings as your cloud storage platform so even if you link a sensitive document to a record if another RealtimeCRM User who doesn’t have access to it clicks on it in RealtimeCRM they will not be able to view it.

 As mentioned earlier, you can attach documents to different types of records but in this example we will add a document to a Company record.

 - From the Dashboard, go to the ‘Company’ tab in the left-hand menu

 - Choose your desired Company record and then click on it

 - Now you are on that Company’s record, scroll down the page until you see the Documents box